23 Best Restaurants in Hell’s Kitchen, NYC in 2025

 10. Añejo

-This bar has some of the best tequila you can find in the city, but it’s also one of the best restaurants in Hell’s Kitchen for tasty Mexican small plates.
-Añejo is the perfect spot for a casual cocktail and a great meal.
+This bar has some of the finest tequila you can find in the city, but it’s also one of the best restaurants in Hell’s Kitchen for tasty Mexican small plates.
+Simply put, Añejo is the perfect spot for a casual cocktail and a great meal.

 The Vibe

-With its cool, dark atmosphere, Añejo feels like an upscale version of a classic Mexican restaurant.
-This is both a great date night spot and a great place to treat yourself alone.
+With its cool, dark atmosphere, Añejo feels like an upscale version of a classic Mexican eatery.
+This is both a great date night restaurant in Hell’s Kitchen and the perfect place to treat yourself.

 What to Order